General Capelli-type identities: Abstract

 \section{Abstract}

+The classical Capelli identity is an important determinantal identity of a matrix with noncommutative entries that determines the center of the enveloping algebra of the general linear Lie algebra, and was used by Weyl as a main tool to study irreducible representations in his famous book on classical groups.

-We study the general Capelli identities for immanants using the matrix method that extends Williamson's results.
-We also obtain generalized Turnbull's identities for both symmetric and antisymmetric matrices, as well as the generalized Howe-Umeda-Kostant-Sahi identities for antisymmetric matrices which confirms the conjecture of Caracciolo, Sokal and Sportiello \cite{CSS}.
+In 1996 Okounkov found higher Capelli identities involving immanants of the generating matrix of $U(\mathfrak{gl}(n))$ which correspond to arbitrary orthogonal idempotent of the symmetric group.
+It turns out that Williamson also discovered a general Capelli identity of immanants for $U(\mathfrak{gl}(n))$ in 1981.
+In this paper, we use a new method to derive a family of even more general Capelli identities that include the aforementioned Capelli identities as special cases as well as many other Capelli-type identities as corollaries.
+In particular, we obtain generalized Turnbull's identities for both symmetric and antisymmetric matrices, as well as the generalized Howe-Umeda-Kostant-Sahi identities for antisymmetric matrices which confirm the conjecture of Caracciolo, Sokal, and Sportiello \cite{CSS}.